 Master of Christian Counseling

 The Master of Christian Counseling Program (MCC) is designed to give the student a solid background in Christian Counseling, and incorporates programs which will allow for National Christian Counselors Association (NCCA) licensure.
 The degree is worth 40 semester hours of credit.
+We strive to create affordable Christian counseling programs and offer structured payment plans to ensure every student can continue to follow their calling and passion.

 Each student will be assigned a mentor to help him or her throughout the program.
+This mentor will assist with in-class learning sessions, and will also grade each section of work completed by the student.

 NCCA courses include study materials.